KQM-git/TCL/docs/evidence/characters/geo/traveler-geo.md

 ---

 **Finding 8:**
 Standing on the meteorite does not remove the Stonewall buff.
-However, standing on taller Geo constructs such as Zhongli's Stone Stele means losing the CRIT buff as it is already out of range.
+However, standing on taller Geo Constructss such as Zhongli's Stone Stele means losing the CRIT buff as it is already out of range.

 **Evidence:**
 CRIT Rate: 11.2% \-\> 21.2%